benders5e/benders5e/firebender.md

 ### Firestep
 At 6th level, you can use flame jets to propel yourself through the air during your turn.
 You use your normal speed and movement when you fire-step and you must end your turn on the ground.

-### ?
+### Fierce Fighter
 At 7th level, when you roll a 1 or 2 on a damage die for a basic firebending attack, you can reroll the die and must use the new roll.

 ### Lightning Redirection
-Starting at 9nd level, when someone else shoots lightning at you, you can attempt to redirect it by making a DC 15 Wisdom saving throw.
-On a success, you can choose to redirect the lightning in any direction of your choice as if you were generating it yourself.
-On a failure, you take 8d6 lightning damage.

-<div style="height: 2em;">
-</div>

-> *If you let the energy in your own body flow, the lightning will follow it.
+*If you let the energy in your own body flow, the lightning will follow it.
 You must create a pathway from your fingertips up your arm to the shoulder, then down into the stomach.
 The stomach is the source of energy in your body; it is called the sea of chi.
 From your stomach you direct it up again and out the other arm.
 The stomach detour is critical; you must not let the lightning pass through your heart, or the damage could be deadly.*
-> **–Iroh, inventor of lightning redirection**
+–Iroh, inventor of lightning redirection

+***
+Starting at 9nd level, when you are hit by lightning (natural or created by a bender), you can use your reaction to attempt to redirect it by making a Wisdom saving throw.
+If you roll a 10 or higher, you successfully redirect the lightning at an unoccupied space within range, taking no damage.
+On a 15 or higher, you can choose to redirect the lightning anywhere within range as if you were generating it yourself.
+If you roll below a 10, you take double the normal damage of the attack.

+<div style="height: 2em;">
+</div>

 ### Fire Augmentation
 Beginning at 10th level, you are able to alter the quality of outside sources of fire.
 On your turn, you can spend a bonus action to put out or triple the size of any fires within your range (excluding fire being produced by another firebender) without moving.